alexmurari/Repositive/readme.md

 - Repositive provides unit of work support for coordinating commit operations between multiple repositories in a single operation.

-- The advantage of this approach is data integrity: by using unit of work, if changes from one repositorie aren't successful, no changes from this or other repositories are committed to the database.
+- The advantage of this approach is data integrity: by using unit of work pattern, changes made to multiple repositories are committed in a single transaction, meaning that if something goes wrong in any repository, the whole transaction is aborted, ensuring data integrity.

 The contracts: